 She went on to write Dewey: The Small-Town Library Cat Who Touched the World—which became a best-seller.
 The memory of this cat lives on—in the hearts of people he has touched.

-You have read this article cat / cats / library cat / The cat who touched the world with the title The cat who touched the world.
-You can bookmark this page URL http://kncatchat.blogspot.com/2012/04/the-cat-who-touched-world.html.
+with the title The cat who touched the world.
+You can bookmark this page URL https://kncatchat.blogspot.com/2012/04/the-cat-who-touched-world.html.
 Thanks!

 No comment for "The cat who touched the world"